Reformational philosophy: Different generations

-Dijkshoorn's own cultural context leaves out of perception in the second generation H. Evan Runner, who studied in the Netherlands but thereafter returned to the United States to teach at Calvin College, Grand Rapids, Michigan.
+The second generation also includes H. Evan Runner, who studied in the Netherlands but thereafter returned to the United States to teach at Calvin College in Grand Rapids, Michigan.
 Runner was a student of Vollenhoven who had also studied Dooyeweerd's work closely.
-Runner returned to the US to teach, and from there sent back to the VU students to work on their doctorates under Vollenhoven in philosophy, one to do so under Dooyeweerd in jurisprudence, and others in an array of additional disciplines – such was Runner's influence!
-Many of these were children of families which had emigrated from the Netherlands to Canada or the US, studied under H. Evan Runner at Calvin College, returned to the VU already bilingual, completed their doctorates, some to stay in the Netherlands and the VU, some to return to North America.
-Another person of this generation who deserves mention is the biologist Johann H. Diemer, the first secretary to the editorial board of Philosophia Reformata, whose work Nature and Miracle is still being read.
+Runner returned to the US to teach, and from there sent back to the VU students to work on their doctorates under Vollenhoven in philosophy, one to do so under Dooyeweerd in jurisprudence, and others in an array of additional disciplines.
+Many of these were children of families which had emigrated from the Netherlands to Canada or the US, studied under H. Evan Runner at Calvin College, returned to the VU bilingual, and completed their doctorates.
+Some would stay in the Netherlands and the VU, some would return to North America.
+Another figure of this generation is the biologist Johann H. Diemer, the first secretary to the editorial board of Philosophia Reformata, whose work Nature and Miracle is still being read.
 He died early, at the age of 41, after having been a Nazi concentration camp prisoner.

 In North America, the Institute for Christian Studies (ICS) was established in Toronto to offer graduate degrees.
-The ICS has had a long cooperative relationship with the VU, the University of Toronto's federation of Theological Schools, and more recently also the university's Faculty of Philosophy.
-Thus, in North America, there is an active second generation of reformational philosophers in Calvin Seerveld; a third generation including Hendrik Hart, Bernard Zylstra (deceased), James Olthius, Arnold DeGraaff (afterward a practicing psychotherapist for 30 years and co-founder of Mono Therapy Center, Mono, Ontario), Thomas McIntire, Albert M. Wolters, William Rowe, George VanderVelde (a theologian who took his doctorate under G. C. Berkouwer); and fourth-generationers Paul Marshall and Robert Sweetman may be added – to name just those who have had active professorial roles at ICS.
+The ICS has had a long cooperative relationship with the VU, the University of Toronto's federation of Theological Schools, and more recently, also the university's Faculty of Philosophy.
+Thus, in North America, there is an active second generation of reformational philosophers in Calvin Seerveld; a third generation including Hendrik Hart, Bernard Zylstra (deceased), James Olthius, Arnold DeGraaff (afterward a practicing psychotherapist for 30 years and co-founder of Mono Therapy Center, Mono, Ontario), Thomas McIntire, Albert M. Wolters, William Rowe, George VanderVelde (a theologian who took his doctorate under G. C. Berkouwer); and fourth-generationers Paul Marshall and Robert Sweetman may be added – of those who have had active professorial roles at ICS.

 There is now a numerous body of doctoral graduates of ICS through its cooperative program with the VU.
 At ICS itself, these now include: